gefs-plugins/build-script/README.md

 Once you have created the file, run the build script (in the root directory of your project):

     gefs-build-script --pem YOUR_PEM_FILE.pem [--debug]

+Note that there must be a "userscript.js" and a "README.md" file in the `baseUrl` directory.

+If you do not already have a PEM file, create one using `openssl`:

+    openssl genrsa 2048 | openssl pkcs8 -topk8 -nocrypt -out key.pem

+**Warning: for security reasons, the PEM file MUST be kept private.
+Do not upload it online, commit/push it to GitHub or any other repository, or give it to anyone else.**

 How to contribute
 -----------------